Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/HW_Debug/IBERT_GTY/README.md

 A design that is IBERT capable can be generated quickly using the CED.

-1. Open vivado
-1. New Example Project
-1. Select IBERT CED
+1. Launch Vivado 2023.1
+1. Select "Open Example Design" then click **Next** to proceed.
+1. In the **Select Project Template** window, scroll to the **Versal IBERT** template.
+Click **Next**.
+1. _(Optional)_ If desired, enter a project name and choose a location for the project to be created.
-1. Pick settings for board.
+1. Select part for VCK190
+1. The VCK190 has these GTs... (show screencap from UG)
-1. finish
+1. Select GTs
-1. Click Generate Device Image to proceed

 ## Hardware Setup